andrewallenbruce/census-api-datasets/README.md

 A [Github action](.github/workflows/update-data-json.yml) runs the scraper, commits changes, and rebuilds the web page.
 It posts to Bluesky if there are any `major` data changes.

+## Tools
 Disclaimer: This project uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

+The web page is built using [Svelte](https://svelte.dev/) and SvelteKit.
+The vertical bar chart uses [Layer Cake](https://layercake.graphics/).
+The robots.txt file is from [ai-robots-txt](https://github.com/ai-robots-txt/ai.robots.txt).
+The Bluesky icon is from [icons8](https://icons8.com/).